minio/docs/source/includes/k8s/deploy-operator.rst

 MinIO is a Kubernetes-native high performance object store with an S3-compatible API.
 The MinIO Kubernetes Operator supports deploying MinIO Tenants onto private and public cloud infrastructures ("Hybrid" Cloud).

-The following procedure installs the latest stable version (|operator-version-stable|) of the MinIO Operator and MinIO Plugin on Kubernetes infrastructure:
+The following procedure installs the latest stable version (|operator-version-stable|) of the MinIO Operator on Kubernetes infrastructure.

-- The MinIO Operator installs a :kube-docs:`Custom Resource Definition (CRD) <concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions>` to support describing MinIO tenants as a Kubernetes :kube-docs:`object <concepts/overview/working-with-objects/kubernetes-objects/>`.
+The MinIO Operator installs a :kube-docs:`Custom Resource Definition (CRD) <concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions>` to support describing MinIO tenants as a Kubernetes :kube-docs:`object <concepts/overview/working-with-objects/kubernetes-objects/>`.
   See the MinIO Operator :minio-git:`CRD Reference <operator/blob/master/docs/tenant_crd.adoc>` for complete documentation on the MinIO CRD.

-- The MinIO Kubernetes Plugin brings native support for deploying and managing MinIO tenants on a Kubernetes cluster using the :mc:`kubectl minio` command.

 This documentation assumes familiarity with referenced Kubernetes concepts, utilities, and procedures.
 While this documentation *may* provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.